skinny97214/TheHeretic/_posts/2013-05-30-guest-post-the-curse-of-binary-thinking.md

 tags: strategy
 featured:
 date: 2013-05-30 06:51:00
-title: [Guest Post] The Curse of Binary Thinking
+title: Guest Post - The Curse of Binary Thinking
 ---
 *The following post is a guest post by fellow Heretic and CEO & co-founder of [Blossom](https://www.blossom.io/) [Thomas Schranz](http://www.ramen.io/).
 I love his perspective - which I  would argue affects not only technical founders but anyone who is "data driven".*